-Displays a dialog box that allows you to specify the appearance of contour plots for 3D data.
+Displays a dialog box that allows you to specify the appearance of contour plots for 3D and 4D data.
 To edit the Z values of plots on a rectangular grid, or any of the X,Y,Z components on a plot of random points, use the Edit Data command on the Edit menu or click the Edit Data button on the toolbar:

 Edit Data button: